Mehmet Sıraç Bilgin: Political career

-His political views were influenced by the Barzanis of Iraq and other Kurdish intellectuals like Musa Anter or Yaşar Kaya and he was affiliated with the Kurdistan Democratic Party of Turkey (TKDP).
+His political views were influenced by the Barzanis of Iraq he was affiliated with the Kurdistan Democratic Party of Turkey (TKDP).
 He was imprisoned after the Military coups in 1971 and 1980 but both times released after some time.
 In 2009, Turkey issued arrest warrants against more than twenty Members of the Kurdish Parliament in Exile, among which also former politicians of the Turkish Democracy Party (DEP) figured.
 In 2014 Turkey granted a non-arrest assurance in case the defendants would return to Turkey within three months.

 Literary career and exile

 While in exile he took up writing and became a contributor to the pro-Kurdish newspaper Özgür Gündem.
 In addition, he published several books and worked as an X-ray technician at the Uppsala University Hospital.

 Death and aftermath

 He died in 2015 in the Uppsala University Hospital, Sweden.
 Despite this, Turkey demanded his extradition from Sweden, after the country made a NATO accession bid in May 2022.